Aidan-John/sentiment-analysis/README.md

 # Sentiment Analysis

 This repository contains code for building and fine-tuning a transformer-based machine learning model to perform sentiment analysis on IMDB movie reviews.
+Part of the AWS AI/ML Scholars Program w/ Udacity.

 ## Getting Started